Scripting with p44Script

 • Subsystems: Subsystems such as SPI, I2C, modbus, DC motor control, p44lrgraphics for LED graphics or the features (see below)

 • Features: Subsystems from plan44 projects with specialised functionality (such as RFID readers for pseudonymous visitor identity in exhibitions, or control of split-flap displays), which may still be useful.
+Details see p44features on Github.

 This list is intended to provide an overview of what is available in p44script.
 A detailed description of all constructs, operators, functions and system objects can be found in the Quick Reference), which is also built into every P44-xx setup (button Docs... in the system tab and in the IDE, or corresponding links at the bottom of the script text fields).